aptuitiv/theme-skeleton/README.md

 1. Update the **Company Information** under Settings -> Company Information.
 1. Configure **Theme Settings** under Design -> Theme Editor.
-    1. Set the default **Banner Image** sizes under Settings -> Banner Images.
-Set these to 2000x1000, 1000x500, 500x250.
+   1. Go to Settings -> Blocks - Full Width Image.
+Set the widths to `1400` and `800`.
-    1. Upload a **Header** logo or set the text logo under Settings -> Header.
+   2. Go to Settings -> Header and either upload the logo or set the text logo.
+   3. Go to Styles -> Blocks - Banners.
+      - Large banner images:
+        - Set the following image sizes:
+          - 2000 x 900
+          - 1400 x 630
+          - 1000 x 450
+          - 700 x 320
+          - 450 x 400
+        - Aspect ratio when croping: `20 x 9`.
+        - Minimum aspect ratio: `20 x 9`
+      - Large banner overlay image
+        - Overlay image sizes:
+          - 420 x 560
+      - Banner bar images:
+        - Set the following image sizes:
+          - 2000 x 600
+          - 1400 x 420
+          - 1000 x 300
+          - 700 x 300
+        - Aspect ratio when croping: `20 x 6`.
+        - Minimum aspect ratio: `20 x 6`
+   4. Go to Styles -> Blocks - Image.
+Set the Image Sizes
+      - Full-width image widths
+        - 2000
+        - 1200
+        - 600
+      - Large image widths
+        - 1200
+        - 600
+      - Medium image widths
+        - 800
+        - 500
+      - Small image widths
+        - 500
-    1. Update the **Color Palette** under Palettes -> Color Palette.
-Add "Primary" (#871E0F), "Secondary" (#591108), and "Typography" (#333).
+   5. Update the **Color Palette** under Palettes -> Color Palette.
-    1. Update the **Font Palette** under Palettes -> Font Palette.
-Add "Montserrat" and "Open Sans" with default weights.
-Disable all of the System fonts under the "System" tab.
+   6. Update the **Font Palette** under Palettes -> Font Palette.
-    1. Go through all of the **Theme Styles** from the Theme Styles tab and update all color references to use the *Color Palette* if matching one.
+   7. Go through all of the **Theme Styles** from the Theme Styles tab and update all color references to use the *Color Palette* if matching one.
-    1. Update **Typography** under Styles -> Typography to use "Open Sans" for the base font family and "Montserrat" for the heading font family.
+   8. Update **Typography** under Styles -> Typography.

 You've now got an instance of the theme installed and configured on your new site.
 From here you can customize the styles in the *Theme Editor* or make template changes.